The Kahikolu Project:

 Safeguarding Maui’s Ecosystems & Watershed

-The Kahikolu Project, a County of Maui initiative, aims at safeguarding our island’s future by addressing the issue of invasive axis deer and mitigating their negative impact on our island’s fragile watershed.
+The Kahikolu Project, a County of Maui initiative, aims at safeguarding our island’s future by addressing the issue of invasive Axis deer and mitigating their negative impact on our island’s fragile watershed.
 Led by the Maui Food Technology Center, the project brings together various stakeholders, including government agencies, ranchers, farmers, landowners, conservation organizations, and local communities, to develop and implement effective strategies for managing the deer population.

-Through community engagement and cooperation, the Kahikolu Project strives to address the challenges posed by axis deer while ensuring the long-term health of Maui's ecosystems and watershed."
+Through community engagement and cooperation, the Kahikolu Project strives to address the challenges posed by Axis deer while ensuring the long-term health of Maui's ecosystems and watershed.

-Video producer: Daniel Emhof, VISUALRESONANCEMEDIA.com, (808) 283-7960
+Video series producer: Daniel Emhof, VISUALRESONANCEMEDIA.com, (808) 283-7960

 MFTC supported programs: